Premedical Curriculum at Columbia College and Columbia Engineering

 Additionally, the AP policies at Columbia vary from department to department as they are the purview of the faculty in each field of study.
 Some departments do not grant credit until an advanced course has been completed successfully.
 Additionally, even though you may receive AP credit for an introductory level course, this does not necessarily mean a department will exempt you from a requirement for the major.
 In any case, AP credits are not awarded until the conclusion of the first year at Columbia.

-It is generally desirable to complete the labs before senior year; however, this is not critical.
+It is generally desirable to complete the labs alongside the lecture courses; however, this is not critical.
 Biology and biochemistry majors often will not take the major lab until senior year, and this presents no problem.
-Others may put off either the biology or the organic chemistry lab until senior year if necessary.
-However the biology lab may be useful for MCAT preparation and, therefore, it would help to do it by the end of junior year.
+However the biology lab may be useful for MCAT preparation and, therefore, it would help to do it before taking the MCAT.

 You should have good reasons for taking courses at Barnard and if you elect a sequence there you should try to take the entire sequence for consistency.

 Summer courses at other institutions are not transferable to Columbia (CC ONLY) except in a few clearly outlined circumstances.
-Summer work at Columbia is, of course, acceptable.
-It is however, not desirable to take premedical sciences over the summer, except in unusual circumstances.
-Occasionally, a student’s schedule will require taking summer courses, but the reason should not be to lighten your load during the academic year.
+Summer course work at Columbia is, of course, acceptable.
+It is, however, not ideal to take premedical sciences over the summer, except in unusual circumstances.
+Occasionally, a student’s schedule will require taking summer courses, but the reason should not be to protect your GPA or avoid taking a heavy science course load.
 Medical schools want to be assured of an applicant’s capacity to handle heavy science loads and therefore may question your decision to take summer courses, if you have not demonstrated the ability to take on high volumes during the regular academic year.
 Additionally, the summer is a great time to pursue other types of experiences like research or clinical exposure.

 Again, please consult an adviser before taking required premedical courses during summer session.
 If it is decided that summer is the best route, you need not take the course at Columbia in order for it to fulfill prerequisites for medical school – just as long as you don’t need this course for your major or to fulfill other requirements.